- Quantum Processors and Computing Systems

 - Simulations of Quantum Physics

-Classical and quantum simulations for quantum physics, with applications to materials and chemistry.
+Classical and quantum simulations for quantum physics.

 The Alibaba Cloud Quantum Development Platform (AC-QDP) aims to utilize Alibaba’s massive computational resources to aid the development of quantum applications and quantum computers themselves.
 Currently,